Skip to main content

 Connection That Lasts

-• Check-ins & accountability: Scheduled calls or messages to review wins, challenges, and upcoming stress points (holidays, travel, anniversaries).
+• Check-ins & accountability: Scheduled calls or messages to review wins, challenges, and upcoming high-risk stress points (holidays, travel, anniversaries).

-• Peer leadership: Opportunities to mentor newcomers because helping others strengthens your own recovery.
+• Peer leadership: Opportunities to mentor newcomers — because helping others strengthens your own recovery.

 Why it works